Birth control options for women

 A health care provider gives the injection into your upper arm or buttocks.
 You need to return to the provider's office every 12 weeks for a repeat shot.
 A lower-dose version of the shot (Depo-subQ Provera 104) is injected subcutaneously (under the skin).

 The progestin injection is about 97% effective in preventing pregnancies.
-However, it takes at least 10 months after stopping injections before you will begin ovulating again.
+However, it may take up to 10 months after stopping injections before you will begin ovulating again.
 For this reason, progestin injections are not a good choice for women who hope to get pregnant within a year after stopping birth control.

 The main side effects of progestin injection are: